karenortizbecerra/website/content/home/workprogress.md

 - Forced Displacement and Early Nutrition in Colombia

-- A Nonlinear Difference-in-Differences Approach to Attrition Corrections for Randomized Experiments,
+- A Nonlinear Difference-in-Differences Approach to Attrition Corrections for Randomized Experiments
 *with Dalia Ghanem, Sarojini Hirshleifer, and Desire Kedagni*